-- You can help make sure your new grandchild/family member survives by encouraging the newborns's mother to use chlorhexidine for cord care. - The idea behind traditional cord care is a good one.
+- Too many babies die in your community due to neonatal sepsis. - You can help make sure your new grandchild/family member survives by encouraging the mother of the newborn to use chlorhexidine for cord care. - The idea behind traditional cord care is a good one.
 Now there is something new you can put on the cord stump that works even better. - You have the power to help your family by ensuring that your daughter/daughter-in-law/family member has chlorhexidine for cord care ready right after the cord is cut. - Chlorhexidine for cord care is an inexpensive gel or liquid applied to the cord stump daily [or as recommended by the MOH] to protect the newborn from infection. - Chlorhexidine for cord care is an important part of newborn care.
 Make it one of the first choices your family makes for the new baby. - Chlorhexidine for cord care has proven to be the best and only thing to put on the cord stump. - Chlorhexidine might make the cord take a day or two longer to fall off.
 This is normal and should not be a cause for concern.
-Protecting the newborn is more than worth the extra time. - Encourage your daughter-in-law/relative to attend ANC and to give birth in a health facility or with a skilled attendant.
-This decision has saved millions of lives. - Before the baby is due, help your family decide where the mother will deliver, what supplies she needs, and how to get to the health center if needed. - Encourage your daughter/daughter-in-law/relative to go with the baby for post-natal care.
+Protecting the newborn is more than worth the extra time.

+- Encourage your daughter-in-law/relative to attend ANC and to give birth in a health facility or with a skilled attendant.
+This decision has saved millions of lives. - Before the baby is due, help your family decide where the mother will deliver, what supplies she needs and how to get to the health center, if needed. - Encourage your daughter/daughter-in-law/relative to go with the baby for post-natal care.